 Successful performance on the reading and math assessments in grades 5 and 8 is required by law in order for the student to be promoted to the next grade level, unless the student is enrolled in a reading or math course intended for students above the student's current grade level.
-Exceptions may apply for students enrolled in a special education program if the admissions, review, and dismissal (ARD) committee concludes the student has made sufficient progress in the student's individual education plan (IEP).
-[See Promotion and Retention on page 72 for additional information.]
+Exceptions may apply for students enrolled in a special education program if the ARD committee concludes the student has made sufficient progress in the student's individual education plan (IEP).
+[See Promotion and Retention on page 65 for additional information.]